diodon/GBR_heat/README.md

 For each year:

+1. Read the parameter file and extract the key values

-1. Connect to the \<ftp\> server and get the list of files from the `productName` and year.
+2. Connect to the \<ftp\> server and get the list of files from the `productName` and year.
 Clean the file list to keep only the `.nc` files

-2. Download all the files for the corresponding year using `aria2`.
+3. Download all the files for the corresponding year using `aria2`.
 The files are stored in a `./tmp` directory

-3. Process the individual files:
+4. Process the individual files:

-    1. Get the day of the year from the global attribute `time_coverage_end` (*NOTE*: even if this attribute is CF compliant, it is product dependent.
+    1. Get the day of the year from the `time` variable. (*NOTE*: even if `time` is CF compliant variable, it could be product dependent.
 It must be reviewed if changed to other sources)

-    2. Clip the file to the ROI.
+    2. Clip the file to the ROI using the roi extent.
+If a shapefile is provided, the values inside the roi but outside the shape are masked.

-    3. Add `TIME` variable equal to the day of the year.
-Add attributes
+    3. Add `time` variable from the original file.
+Add `time` attributes

     4. Rename `Band1` (as it is named after the clipping) to `paramNameLong`

-    5. Set `TIME` as record dimension
+    5. Set `time` as record dimension

     6. Save the file in a `roiName` + `paramName` directory

-4. After all individual files are processed, concatenate the files into a single yearly file, named `roiName` + `paramName` + year
+5. After all individual files are processed, concatenate the files into a single yearly file, named `roiName` + `paramName` + year

-5. Add global attributes to the concatenated file
+6. Add global attributes to the concatenated file

-6. Clean temporal directories
+7. Clean temporal directories

 The process will create a directory structure under data storage dir and roi to store downloaded files (tmp/), to store processed individual files (CRW) and finally to store the aggregated files per year (CRW_aggregate).
-At the end of the process the directories will be cleaned.
+At the end of the process the data from tmp and CRW directories will be deleted.

 In this example, PLW is the region of interest, dhw the CRW parameter: